mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ## 2. Flows Basics

-What is a flow in Kotlin?
-A `Flow<T>` is a reactive data structure that emits a sequence of type `T` values.
-Flows are part of the Kotlin coroutines library.
+What is a flow in Kotlin? **A `Flow<T>` is a reactive data structure that emits a sequence of type `T` values**.
+Flows are part of the Kotlin Coroutines library.
 In their simplest form, flows can be viewed as a collection, a sequence, or an iterable of values.
 We can create a flow from a finite list of values using the `flowOf` function:

 ```kotlin
 val zackSnyderJusticeLeague: Flow<Actor> =